-Building entry conduit shall allow for 50% growth and have a minimum of four 4" conduits from manhole to MDF room.
+Building entry conduit shall allow for 50% growth and have a minimum of four 4" conduits from manhole to ER room.

-C. MANHOLES
+C. VAULTS

-All manholes shall be at minimum 4' by 4' by 4' and encased in concrete.
+All new cable vaults shall be at minimum 4'W by 6'L by 6'H or NDE approved equivalent and encased in concrete.
 All cable is to have service loops and be racked and mounted.
-Each manhole will have drainage holes and be engineered so water will not accumulate.
-Top of manholes are to be flush with paved areas, or 6'' above finished grade in landscaped areas.
+Each vault shall have drainage holes and be engineered so water will not accumulate.
+Vault lids shall be adjustable torsion spring assisted openings with safety latches, lift handles, and hold down bolts.
+Vault labels shall meet labeling specification referenced in Section 1.4.F.e.
+Top of vault lids shall be flush with paved areas, or 4" above finished grade in landscaped areas.